Moonlight1211/clip/README.md

 ```

 ### Installation
+**For installing on Windows, please see [this document](./Windows-Installation.md)**

+The following installation instructions are for Linux specifically, but are most likely applicable to other POSIX-compatible systems like macOS or *BSD's.

-Make sure `git`, `python3`, and `make` are installed on your system.
-Currently, this means Windows is not supported, but there are plans to support it eventually!
+Make sure `git`, `python3`, and `make` are installed on your system (`gmake` for BSD systems)

 Navigate to where you want to keep the files for clip and run the following command:
 ```bash